-The Department will publish a notice of availability of the draft report in a newspaper of general circulation.
-When appropriate, the [Albuquerque-Bernalillo County Air Quality Control Board AQCBI Department will provide for the discussion of the report and accept public comment during a public meeting.
-The AQCB shall submit the draft determination to EPA for review and comment.
+The Department [will] shall publish a notice of availability of the draft report in a newspaper of general circulation.
+When appropriate, the Albuquerque-Bernalillo County Air Quality Control Board (AQCB) [will] shall provide for the discussion of the report and accept public comment during a public meeting.
+The [AQCB] Department shall submit the draft determination to EPA for review and comment.